I am a student in informatics. Aged 23. I like fighting games

 - "Stop Having Fun" Guys / Scrub: Oscillating depending on the moment.

 - Straight Edge: I do believe I am some bit of it.
+I avoid alcohol drinks at any moment that isn't Christmas or my birthday, mostly because I don't like the taste.

 - Tall, Dark and Snarky: Forget the tall part.
 Or invert it, I stand at a small 170 cm.